zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-app-db-oci/provision-app-db-oci.md

   ![](./images/provision-db-2.png)

-  You should find 2 subnets: a `nonjrf-lb-pubsubnet` and a `nonjrf-wls-subnet`.
+  You should find two subnets: a `nonjrf-lb-pubsubnet` and a `nonjrf-wls-subnet`.

 3. Click **Create Security List**.